Amtaf/100DaysOfWeb3/README.md

 ## Day 35: Zero Knowledge Proof
 -Focused on the @PolygonHermez a ZK-Rollup focusing on payments on Ethereum
 - Comparing to Ethereum which can handle 15TPS I understand why 2000 TPS are possible on Hermez,thus low fees,isn't it cool?
+- -Zero Knowledge:When two parties in a transaction are able to verify each other that they have a particular set of information.
+Without revealing it.
+-TPS(Transactions Per Second)
+-Read on ProofOfDonation
+## Day 36:
+-Resumed buildspace course I finished the 1st section (Storing data on smart contract and deploying).
+-I'm now building a website that will interact with a local Ethereum network that I deployed.